home page Contact Us

 2007 – 500 pages – paperback – ISBN-13: 978-90-8686-053-1 – € 94 – US$ 125

-This is a multi-authored book concerning the perceived threat and recorded increase of emerging pests and vector-borne diseases affecting man and animals in Europe.
+Multi-authored book concerning perceived threat and recorded increase of emerging pests and vector-borne diseases affecting man and animals in Europe.

 For table of contents see link on: